sinatra/sinatra.github.com/documentation.markdown

 ### [Sinatra 1.0 FAQ](./one-oh-faq)

-Sinatra is going 1.0, breaking backward compatibility for the first time in two years.
+Sinatra reached 1.0, breaking backward compatibility for the first time in two years.
 The 1.0 FAQ includes information and best practices for upgrading.